alexrothenberg/wicked-good-ruby-app/README.md

 wicked-good-ruby-app
 ====================

-An iPhone app or (WickedGoodRuby)[http://wickedgoodruby.com/] Conference taking place in Boston Oct 12-13, 2013.
+An iPhone app for the [WickedGoodRuby Conference](http://wickedgoodruby.com/) taking place in Boston Oct 12-13, 2013.